 Father Bronson opened his mouth, but decided against the rebuke he had in mind.
 “I’m leaving, son.
 Contact me when you’ve made something of yourself.”

 As his father wheeled away, Alphonse shook.
 He took a minty metal toothpick from the breast pocket of his gaudy military jacket and suckled it.
-“You, Doctor,” he said to the woman in a lab-coat, “bring me the jockey who won that race.”
+“You, Doctor,” he said to the woman in the lab-coat, “bring me the jockey who won that race.”

 “In a syringe, you mean?”